enketo/enketo-express/README.md

 * :white_check_mark: this one can be hosted on a local webserver
 * :white_check_mark: this one has a [multi-language](#translation) user interface
 * :white_check_mark: this one has cross-browser (media) file inputs
+* :white_check_mark: this one has better security of user credentials
 * :white_check_mark: this one has an improved API (v2)
 * :white_check_mark: this one has support for multiple themes in *all* form views including previews
 * :white_check_mark: this one allows overriding a form-defined theme via the API (v2)